-Growing up, the story of how my family ended up in Canada was retold, in sections, remembrances and fairy tails, as a parable for smart life planning.
+Growing up, the story of how my family ended up in Canada was retold, in sections, remembrances and fairytales, as a parable for smart life planning.
 As twenty-somethings freshly free of the Israel’s mandatory army service, my parents spent two years traversing the world.
 The macro purpose of this adventure was twofold: to experience a unique romantic adventure together and to judge — especially for my mother, who had never left the Middle East — where the best country would be to raise their future offspring.

 The culmination of this trip would, in repeated tales, play out thusly: on my mother’s 25th birthday my parents trekked up a South American volcano.
 Upon reaching a summit, my dad revealed a cake he’d lugged on his back and, empowered by nearly a decade of dating and the hardiness of travelling together, proposed to my mother.
 The proposal instrument, as a melting cake is want to be, was itself somewhat inconsequential, but the commitment —to preformative romance as much as a life together—remains writ large.
 In that moment, the story goes, their future: to marry, birth a son, then a daughter in Israel and raise them in Canada, crystallised, cementing forever more as the romantic ideal.